ryanznie/AutoDQM_ML/README.md

 ## Description
 This repository contains tools relevant for training and evaluating anomaly detection algorithms on CMS DQM data.
 Core code is contained in `autodqm_ml`, core scripts are contained in `scripts` and some helpful examples are in `examples`.
 See the README of each subdirectory for more information on each.
+A more in depth tutorial of the tool can be found [here](https://autodqm.github.io/autodqm_ml.github.io/).

 ## Installation
 **1. Clone repository**